ashwinkumar12345/rest-versus-soap/README.md

 # Comparing REST and SOAP Web Services

-To fully understand the difference between REST and SOAP, it is important to understand what an API is and how it works.
+To fully understand the difference between REST and SOAP, it's important to understand what an API is and how it works.

 > ## Contents